Skip to main content

 Cultural Note

-Business meetings in China often involve formal greetings, gift exchanges, and relationship building before discussing business matters.
+Business meetings in China often involve formal greetings, relationship building (guānxi), and sometimes banquet dining before substantive business is discussed.
+Exchanging business cards with both hands is considered respectful.

 Guangzhou skyline